Buffalo team (NFL): Return of the Bisons and closure

 Dim Batterson, a local high school and college coach and an assistant with the team since 1925, was brought in to coach the 1927 season.
 After five games (all losses, all but one being a shutout), the team suspended operations and failed to finish the season.
 The team did not return to play in 1928, but returned in 1929 with former Oorang Indian Al Jolley as coach.
 Among their players that year was Jess Rodriguez, the first Hispanic-American player in the NFL (the Frankford Yellow Jackets had hired Ignacio "Lou" Molinet two years prior, but Molinet was a Cuban national).
 Much like in 1927, the Bisons failed to win a game until their final game, when in a case of cosmic irony they upset the Chicago Bears 19–7; thus, the very team that had spoiled their undefeated season in 1921 saved them from the indignity of a winless season in 1929.
 With the Great Depression underway, the Bisons folded, never to return again.
 During the season, the Bisons set an NFL record of six consecutive games without ever having a lead in regulation play.
 The record was tied in 2012 by the Kansas City Chiefs.

-With the exception of the three teams that have direct descendants still in the NFL—the Bears, Arizona Cardinals and Dayton Triangles (whose remains reside in the current Indianapolis Colts), Buffalo was the longest-lived of the league's original 13 teams.
+With the exception of the two teams that have direct descendants still in the NFL — the Bears and Arizona Cardinals — Buffalo was the longest-lived of the league's original 13 teams.

 At least one further game against an NFL team was played in Buffalo in the wake of the Bisons' failure: the independent Buffalo Bears narrowly lost, 8–6, to the Cleveland Indians in a 1931 contest.
 Buffalo would become a regular "neutral site" for NFL exhibitions from 1938 to 1958.

 The team has no official relation to future Buffalo pro football franchises: the Buffalo Indians and Tigers of the third American Football League, the Buffalo Bisons of the AAFC, or the Buffalo Bills of today which was one of the new AFL teams (formation announced in 1959) that first played in 1960.